smart-on-fhir/smart-health-links/docs/spec.md

     * `"application/smart-health-card"` or
     *  `"application/smart-api-access"` or
     *  `"application/fhir+json"`
+* `location` (SHALL be present if no `embedded` content is included):
-* `location`: URL to the file.
+URL to the file.
 This URL SHALL be short-lived and intended for single use.
 For example, it could be a short-lifetime signed URL to a file hosted in a cloud storage service.
+* `embedded` (SHALL be present if no `location` is included):
+JSON string directly embedding the encrypted contents of the file as a compact JSON Web Encryption string (see ["Encrypting"](#encrypting-and-decrypting-files)).

 ##### Example SHLink Manifest File